Particular/docs.particular.net/monitoring/heartbeats/install-plugin.md

 ---
 title: Install Heartbeats Plugin
 summary: Enabling endpoint instance monitoring by installing the Heartbeats plugin
-reviewed: 2018-01-26
+reviewed: 2018-07-30
 component: Heartbeats
 versions: 'Heartbeats:*'
 ---

-To install the Heartbeats plugin into an endpoint add the following to the endpoint configuration:
+To install the Heartbeats plugin into an endpoint, reference the [NServiceBus.Heartbeats NuGet package](https://www.nuget.org/packages/NServiceBus.Heartbeat/) and add the following to the endpoint configuration:

 snippet: HeartbeatsNew_Enable

-WARNING: When installing the heartbeat plugin, also configure each instance with a deterministic [Host Identifier](/nservicebus/hosting/override-hostid.md).
-This identifier is used to keep track of which instance is sending heartbeat messages to the ServiceControl instance.
+NOTE: `ServiceControl_Queue` is a placeholder for the actual ServiceControl input queue.
+The ServiceControl input queue is equal to the ServiceControl instance name as configured in the ServiceControl Management tool.

 ### Heartbeat interval